chrisemezue/jax-dag-gflownet/README_CAUSAL_INFERENCE.md

 6. **Plotting the results**: Here we want to plot the RMSE-ATEs that we got from the previous step.
 For that we use `plot.py`.
-We just need to specify the folder where we saved the CSV files: `FOLDER = '/home/mila/c/chris.emezue/jax-dag-gflownet/ate_estimates_sc'`.
+We just need to specify the folder where we saved the CSV files: `FOLDER`.
+After that, we can easily run `python plot.py`.
+This does not require any GPUs and is relatively fast.

+> Note: the `plot.py` file needs some editing, especially to specify where to save the plots.